life-itself/tao/team-member/README.md

 ## Becoming a Team Member

-If you not yet a part of the Life Itself team and interested, please see [work with us](https://lifeitself.us/jobs/) to check whether there are any open vacancies.
+If you not yet a part of the Life Itself team and you are interested, please see [work with us](https://lifeitself.us/jobs/) to check whether there are any open vacancies.
 You can also read more about our [collaborators](https://lifeitself.us/collaborators/) or [contact us](https://lifeitself.us/contact/).

 ## Onboarding

 Welcome to Life Itself! 🌱

-If you are a new to the Life Itself team, this Onboarding Guide provides you with a simple step by step process to get set up at Life Itself.
-It will introduce you to all the key systems and introduce you to the key tools we use.
+If you are a new to the Life Itself team, this [Onboarding Guide](https://tao.lifeitself.us/onboarding/) provides you with a simple step by step process to get set up at Life Itself.
+It will introduce you to all the key systems and tools we use.

 ## Working with us